 Teaching diversity in the classroom is a key part in establishing an overall school or district policy of cultural diversity.
-The schools can do their part to promote policies and procedures for equality, diversity, and inclusion in schools, but teachers can implement diversity and inclusiveness in the classroom on a daily basis with their students.
-Below are considerations that teachers should take into account within the classroom.
+Schools can do their part to promote policies and procedures for equality, diversity, and inclusion, but teachers can implement diversity and inclusiveness in the classroom on a daily basis with their students.
+Below are considerations teachers should take into account within the classroom.

 Aside from the differences in appearance, culture and heritage make up a significant part of individual identities.
 While race is limited to several categories, ethnicities span across countries, towns, villages, and tribes.
 By understanding your students’ ethnicities, you can better recognize their unique interests and perspectives that are shaped by their ethnic backgrounds.

 Ethnicity could determine a student’s primary or secondary language, and in some cases, students in immigrant families might speak something other than English at home exclusively.
 This could lead to language barriers between parents and teachers, or potential language barriers among students who may not have English proficiency.

 Religions can be just as broad as ethnic backgrounds, and it’s important to honor each student’s religious beliefs and practices.
 Outside of parochial schools, religion is typically not brought into a student’s school life unless that student’s behavior is directly affected by their religious beliefs (e.g., dietary restrictions, staying home for a religious holiday).
 Teachers should further recognize that students may have trouble understanding the religious beliefs they were raised to believe may not fit in with the beliefs and lifestyle of their peers.